frontenddogma/css-optimization-basics/manuscript/operation.md

 #### ID and Class Naming

 In the times of a still surprisingly alive OOCSS and BEM and Atomic CSS, ID and class naming has drowned as a developer topic, sinking to a second order afterthought not paid much attention to.
-And yet when we consider that not all web projects are super-complex mega sites with internationally distributed teams of dozens of developers and third party agencies in automated testing and deployment environments so to warrant presentational naming schemes because our guideline and communication processes are so difficult to implement that no hand knows what the other hand is doing—indeed—, we don’t need nor benefit at all from naming schemes that sacrifice understandability and maintainability for brief presentational class soups well matching the 90’s (Atomic CSS).
+And yet when we consider that not all web projects are super-complex mega sites with internationally distributed teams of dozens of developers and third-party agencies in automated testing and deployment environments so to warrant presentational naming schemes because our guideline and communication processes are so difficult to implement that no hand knows what the other hand is doing—indeed—, we don’t need nor benefit at all from naming schemes that sacrifice understandability and maintainability for brief presentational class soups well matching the 90’s (Atomic CSS).
 The time to know how to name IDs and classes, and to actually use _both_ aren’t over yet; IDs aren’t blindly to be shunned, just as little as universal selectors, `!important`, and shorthands.

 The [rules for ID and class naming](https://meiert.com/en/blog/best-practice-ids-and-classes/) are simple and lasting: